tskit-dev/msprime/docs/api.rst

 Debugging demographic models
 ++++++++++++++++++++++++++++

-.. warning:: The ``DemographyPrinter`` class is very preliminary, and the API
+.. warning:: The ``DemographyDebugger`` class is preliminary, and the API
     is likely to change in the future.

-.. autoclass:: msprime.DemographyPrinter
+.. autoclass:: msprime.DemographyDebugger
     :members:

 ++++++++++++++++++++++++++++